IBM/GetStartedJava/README.md

 <!--Update this section-->
 ## Included components
-* [IBM Eclipse Tools for Bluemix](https://developer.ibm.com/wasdev/downloads/#asset/tools-IBM_Eclipse_Tools_for_Bluemix): The Tools enable rapid deployment and integration of many services from IBM Cloud into your applications, including such services as Watson and big data analytics
+* [IBM Eclipse Tools for IBM Cloud](https://developer.ibm.com/wasdev/downloads/#asset/tools-IBM_Eclipse_Tools_for_Bluemix): The Tools enable rapid deployment and integration of many services from IBM Cloud into your applications, including such services as Watson and big data analytics
 * [Maven](https://maven.apache.org/download.cgi): Maven is a tool that can now be used for building and managing any Java-based project
 * [Redis](https://redis.io/): Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.